The distribution of syntactic dependency distances: Models

-where $q$ is the only parameter.
-The displaced geometric assumes that $d \in [1,\infty)$, but in real sentences $p(d) = 0$ for $d \geq n$.
-For this reason, we also consider Model 2, that is a right-truncated version in which probability mass is restricted to $d \in [1, d_{max}]$, i.e.
+where $q$ is the only free parameter.
+When $d \geq n$, the displaced geometric assumes that $p(d) > 0$ while in a real sentence $p(d) = 0$.
+For this reason, we also consider Model 2, that is a right-truncated version in which non-zero probability mass is restricted to $d \in [1, d_{max}]$, i.e.

-The formula derivation can be found in Appendix \ref{sec:AppendixA}.\\ Given that distances are discrete, an exponential decay can be modeled with a geometric curve.
-Thus, Model 3 is a generalization of Model 1, obtained by splitting such model into two regimes, one for $d \in [1, d^*]$ and another for $d \in [d^*, \infty]$, as
+The two-regime models are obtained by splitting the range of variation of $d$ into two overlapping regimes, one for $1 \leq d \leq d^*$ and another for $d \geq d^*$, where $p'(d)$ and $p''(d)$, the probability mass in the first and in the second regime respectively, satisfy $p'(d^*) = p''(d^*)$.
+Accordingly, Model 3 is a generalization of Model 1 that consists of two regimes, and is defined as